 - Smile again.

 You’re not going to change any minds if you get defensive or angry.
-Just take a breath, smile, and respond politely, or with humor.
-Again, I recommend smiling.
-It’ll make you feel better.
+Just take a breath, smile, and respond politely.
+Use a little humor if you can.
+Again, I recommend smiling; It’ll make you feel better.